 Elevates patients who are most likely to need more skilled services in the future and provides a mechanism to effectively track and support them, helping to coordinate across the entire continuum of care.

-Connects with these high-risk patients at strategic milestones after discharge (7 days, 30 days, 60 days, 120 days) which helps prevent rehospitalizations.
+Connects with these high-risk patients at strategic milestones after discharge (7 days, 30 days, 60 days, 120 days) which helps prevent hospitalizations post home health care.

 Medalogix Nurture reduces hospitalization post home health discharge by 36%.